khronokernel/Getting-Started-With-OpenCore/README.md

 * Timeout: 5 (This sets how long OpenCore will wait until it automatically boots from the default selection).

 **Debug**: Debug has special use cases, leave as-is unless you know what you're doing.
-* DisableWatchDog: NO (May need to be set for yes if MacOS is stalling on something while booting)
+* DisableWatchDog: NO (May need to be set for yes if macOS is stalling on something while booting)

 **Security**: Security is pretty self-explanatory.

 * RequireSignature: NO (We won't be dealing vault.plist so we can ignore)
 * RequireVault: NO (We won't be dealing vault.plist so we can ignore as well)
+* ScanPolicy: 0 (This allow you to see all drives availibe)

 ![Misc](https://i.imgur.com/Y2AbXMY.png)